hexanal/fredmercy-blog/src/content/en/blog/2021/04/23/minimaler-and-minimaler.md

 Just 21 direct dependencies so far, and most of them are linked to the Express server.
 I only use the server for two API endpoints related to the comments, and I'm thinking of ditching that too, at some point.
 I have other ideas for “comments”... ain't nobody commenting on those rambling posts anyhow!

 Man, it feels good to go **minimal**!

+~~

+## update: april 29, 2021

+`12:00pm:` Getting super minimal on this website doesn't mean I can't go crazy with web stuff elsewhere! ...which is why I will soon embark on some other projects, and finally end this updating-spree.

+See ya later!